aegis1980/esp32-amp-upgrade/README.md

-# ESP32-based upgrade for old analog wifi amp
+# ESP32-based upgrade for old analog stereo amp

-Adds BT streaming and auto off when no signal.
+Specifically for a Kenwood KA-3020SE (~1994) but could be modified for similar era analog stereo amps.

+* Adds BlueTooth streaming via one of amp's 6 RCA inputs.
+* 'Standby' when no BT audio signal - ie turns of main amp.
-OTA firmware updating.
+* OTA wifi firmware updating.

 For more info see here.

-## Control button functions

-Single press: bring out of standby
-Long press (>1 second): disconnect from BT client (to allow another)

-Holding on power up: put into flash-mode.
-Set `DEVICE_NAME`  and wifi SSID & p/w in `config demo.h`.
-You need to put the correct mDNS device name in `platformio.ini` OTA environment too.